anicolaides/todoist-gcal-sync/README.md

    ```shell
    sudo service todoist-gcal-sync status
    ```
-_Note: If you had initialized todoist-gcal-sync with a non-root user, you may have to re-initialize the daemon using `python3 daemon.py --noauth_local_webserver` as google creates a credentials folder per user._
+_Warning: If you experience issues with systemd, use `journalctl -u todoist-gcal-sync.service` to investigate further._

 ## How to reset the daemon

 ```shell